Pgamboan/Proyecto-FIS/Second_Increment_Doc.md

 Then, when the *Login with Amazon* interface was implemented, we created a button to allow users to login.

 Once users are logged in, the web app will redirect them to a new page where they can introduce their devcice's name and MAC address.
+In the same page the user will find tutorials for each platform in case they don't know how to find their device's MAC address.

 ### Tests